nredell/forecastML/README.md

 The forecasting approach used in `forecastML` involves the following steps:

     **1**: Build a series of horizon-specific short-, medium-, and long-term forceast models.

     **2**: Assess model generalization peformance across a variety of heldout datasets through time.

     **3**: Select those models that consistently performed the best at each forecast horizon and combine them to produce a single ensemble forecast.

-Below is a plot of 5 forecast models used to produce a single 12-step-ahead forecast where each color represents a distinct horizon-specific ML.
+Below is a plot of 5 forecast models used to produce a single 12-step-ahead forecast where each color represents a distinct horizon-specific ML model.
 From left to right these models are:

-**1**: A feed-forward neural network (purple); **2**: An ensemble of ML models; **3**: A boosted tree model; **4**: A LASSO regression model; **5**: A Ridge regression model (yellow).
+**1**: A feed-forward neural network (purple); **2**: An ensemble of ML models; **3**: A boosted tree model; **4**: A LASSO regression model; **5**: A LASSO regression model (yellow).

 ![](./tools/forecastML_plot.png)